kgbhat/nsx-t-design-guide-3.0/5:Security/Chapter-5-Security.md

 Once you have above information about DEV-ZONE-APP-1, create segmentation around application by following steps:

   1. Apply two tags to all the VM's belonging to APP-1 in the ZONE DEV, ZONE-DEV & APP-1.

-![Graphical user interface, application Description automatically generated](images/Figure5-24.jpg)
+![Table Description automatically
+    generated](images/Figure5-24.jpg)
 <p align="center">
 Figure 5‑24: Segmentation Example*
 </p>

   2. Create a GROUP, say "ZONE-DEV-APP-1" with criteria to match on tag equal to "ZONE-DEV & APP-1".

-![Graphical user interface, text, application Description automatically generated](images/Figure5-25.jpg)
+![Table Description automatically
+    generated](images/Figure5-25.jpg)
 <p align="center">
 Figure 5‑25: Group Example*
 </p>

   3. Define a policy under Application category with 3 rules as in the
     figure:

     a.
 Have "Applied To" set to "ZONE-DEV-APP-1" to limit the scope of